I slept at Everest Base Camp

 The next step for me was to save up again and with other commitments needed to wait a couple of years before going back to Everest.
 I committed to my training and I was getting stronger month by month.

-I was training up weighted back pack on the rotating stairs building up from 45 minutes to 1 hour 30 minutes per day along with a longer 3 to 5 hour session once a week.
+I was training with a weighted back pack on the rotating stairs building up from 45 minutes to 1 hour 30 minutes per day along with a longer 3 to 5 hour session once a week.

 Also, I added in weight training building up extra strength in my calf’s, quads and core.
-I took time off here an there but 6 months out from the trek I was building up slowly.
+I took time off here an there but 3 months out from the trek I had build up excellent strength and conditioning for a multi-day trekking trip to Everest.

 Strength was easier to come by than endurance and needed those longer sessions to really help me build up for the trek.